matrix9627/Resume.github.io/README.md

 - `header-960.jpg` for screens higher than 960px
 - `header-480.jpg` for screens lower than 960px

+### Custom Boostrap Card image

 #### Use as featured card image in `list.html`
-When listing pages, it displays boostrap cards with thumbnail image.
+When listing pages/posts, it displays boostrap cards with a thumbnail image.
+By default it uses the card image from  `static/img/card.jpg` Customize the card image by adding one image called `featured-image.jpg` or `card.jpg ` in your page bundle.